dsc-courses/dsc80-2026-wi/proj04/index.md

 ### Checkpoint 2 Submission

-The second one is due on **Friday, May 30th**.
-You can submit the checkpoint [here](https://www.gradescope.com/courses/941090/assignments/5820459) on Gradescope.
+The second one is due on **Friday, March 6th at 11:59PM**.
+You'll need to complete more of Part 1 and start on Part 2, then answer the following questions directly on Gradescope:

-The checkpoint 2 assignment is worth 20 points, and asks you to answer the following questions:

 1. (7.5 points) For step 4, what are your null and alternative hypotheses, and what were the result?
 1. (7.5 points) Briefly explain your baseline model and your plans for improving the model.